MaxSikorski/prompt-architect-handy/README.md

 > "Hey Claude.
 I'm looking to build a web app.
 It's a very simple to do app for myself, but I want to make sure that I can easily access it on my GitHub page and have it be easily accessible from anywhere in the world and even my friends and family can go and use it.
 Use it.
 You know what I'm saying?
 Something really cool and clean and very impactful for everybody to go and use, but I want it to be a little bit different.
 Make sure that it's really impactful and it's really cool and it's not just like any other to do app, you know?"

-That works, but the LLM has to wade through filler to figure out what you actually want.
-It often asks clarifying questions or guesses wrong.
+That's **~145 tokens** of rambling.
+The LLM has to wade through filler to figure out what you actually want.
+It often asks clarifying questions or guesses wrong — costing you an extra round-trip and even more tokens.

 ## The Solution